typicalbot/policies/terms/index.md

 ## 10. Third Party Content

-The Services may contain content that does not belong to Sylke ("Third Party Content") in order to help provide the Services to you, but such use does not indicate that we endorse the Third Party Content and we are not responsible for their actions.
+The Services may contain content that does not belong to the Company ("Third Party Content") in order to help provide the Services to you, but such use does not indicate that we endorse the Third Party Content and we are not responsible for their actions.

-The Services may link to third party websites, some of which may use materials under license from Sylke.
+The Services may link to third party websites, some of which may use materials under license from the Company.
 We are not responsible for these third party websites or the organizations operating or sponsoring such third party websites, or their products or services, nor do we endorse or support such third party websites, whether or not we are affiliated with such third party websites.

 ## 11. Assignment and Beneficiaries

 You shall not assign the Terms and any attempted assignment of the Terms by you shall be null and void.
-The Terms are freely assignable by Sylke.
+The Terms are freely assignable by the Company.
 We may also permit third parties to exercise our rights or perform our obligations under the Terms.
 The Terms do not create any third party beneficiary rights.

 ## 12. Amendment